The Summerlee Foundation

 Mission Fit:

-- Animal protection must be the organization's primary purpose for Animal Protection grants
+- Animal protection must be the organisation's primary purpose for Animal Protection grants

-- Foundation emphasizes supporting organizations where their contribution can be "utilized quickly with an out-sized impact"
+- Foundation emphasises supporting organisations where their contribution can be "utilised quickly with an out-sized impact"

-- Projects should align with specific priority areas (cats, dogs, wildlife, marine mammals, sanctuaries) or Texas history disciplines
+- Projects should align with specific priority areas (dogs, wildlife, marine mammals, sanctuaries, farmed animals) or Texas history disciplines

 Pre-Application Engagement:

-- For Texas History grants, contacting the program director before applying is strongly recommended
+- For Texas History grants, contacting the programme director before applying is strongly recommended

 - Foundation staff will provide guidance on funding priorities and requirements